 - Large gatherings and events must be canceled or postponed until after termination of the state of emergency in the proclamation of the catastrophic health emergency has been rescinded.

-- Restaurants, bars, and other similar establishments that sell food or beverages for consumption on premises in Maryland are closed to the general public, except that, to the extent permitted by applicable law, and in accordance with any social distancing recommendations of the Maryland Department of health, food and beverages can be made available for:
+- Restaurants, bars, and other similar establishments that sell food or beverages for consumption on premises in Maryland are still limited to the general public.
+Food and beverages can still be made available for:

 - Curbside Pickup: Sold if such food or beverages are probably taken from the premises, such as via carry out or on a drive-through basis; and;